kodekloudhub/community-faq/docs/cka-vs-ckad.md

 * Cluster Install - Never seen this tested in exam.
 It would take far longer than 6 min average time per question, but doesn't mean to say that it never will be, therefore you should *not* skip it!
 What you certainly won't have to do is to provision virtual machines.
 That is a Linux SA topic and is only presented here so that you can install your own cluster.
 * Cluster Upgrade
-* etcd architecture, backup and restore
+* etcd architecture, backup and restore (presumed retired from 2025 updated)
 * Kube Proxy
 * CoreDNS